LazaUK/AIFoundry-ComputeInstance-SSH/README.md

 # Using SSH with Azure AI Foundry's Compute Instances

-Azure AI Foundry is a cloud-based platform that simplifies the development, deployment and management of artificial intelligence (AI) solutions.
+[Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-studio/) is a cloud-based platform that simplifies the development, deployment and management of artificial intelligence (AI) solutions.
 It provides a variety of tools and services to help you build, train and deploy AI models.
 One of the key components of Azure AI Foundry is compute instances.
 These are virtual machines that you can use to train and run your AI models.

 This document provides instructions on how to use SSH to connect to Azure AI Foundry's compute instances.
 There are two methods for connecting: through a public network or through a private network.

-## Table of Contents
+## Table of Contents:
 * [Configuring SSH environment](#configuring-ssh-environment)
 * [Connecting through public network](#connecting-through-public-network)
 * [Connecting through private network](#connecting-through-private-network)